praveenck/docs/content/twig.md

 Twig vs. PHTML
 --------------

 -   Twig has cleaner code: you can focus on what your page does without needing to also parse the business logic embedded in the .phtml code

--   With the separation of font-end concerns, your front-end developer can focus completely on the page look-and-feel.
+-   The separation of font-end concerns lets your front-end developer focus completely on page look-and-feel.

 -   Twig is integrated with IDEs.
 Twig files are handled cleanly by IDEs, ensuring that your front-end developer is able to spot mistakes in this file with the help of the IDE instead of repeatedly running to code to see if anything is wrong.
 This will result in more productivity.

--   Code that intuitively makes sense: compare the line “\$this-\>__..” with “..|translate”.
-Both of them do the same thing but the latter instantly tells you what is going on whereas the former will require a few lookups in code.
+-   Twig's code intuitively makes sense.
+Compare the line “\$this-\>__..” with “..|translate”.
+Both of them do the same thing but the latter instantly tells you what is going on, while understanding the former will require a few lookups in code.

 ### Before and After